Married to Politics

 In 1954 she became an executive member of the Federation of South African Women (FEDSAW), and became its Transvaal President in 1963.

-She would eventually became its National President.
+She would eventually become its National President.
 The Sisulu home became a central meeting place for get togethers that largely shaped the ANC.

 Years of Hardship